Is your culture survey telling you what’s really going on below the surface?

 2. Build Trust

 Everything, and I mean everything, begins with trust.
-There should be purposeful intent - initiatives that support building trust and confidence.
+There should be purposeful intent in everything HR does to build trust.

 Of course in all of this you need to teach your leaders and managers the “how to”.
 As we know, once they have the skill, it is more likely be used.

-We have been using Human Synergistics Tools for more than 20 years as the globally leading tried, tested, refined and scientifically-backed diagnostic tools.
+We have been using Human Synergistics Tools for more than 20 years as the global leader, scientifically-backed diagnostic tools that measures emotional intelligence.

 Human Synergistics Lifestyles Inventory